hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 ## 1. Overview

 This document describes the Block Storage Service for Nova.
-The service provides Virtual Block devices for virtual machines executing in Nova.
+The service provides persistent block devices for virtual machines executing in Nova.
 Bock volumes can store boot images, user data or both.

 ### 1.1 API Maturity Level